yuxunn/govtech-assignment/README.md

 ### GovSupply & GovWallet Take-Home Assessment

 #### Overview
-The **GovWallet Redemption API** is a **Node.js Express** service that facilitates gift redemptions for teams based off their staff ID as validation.
+The **GovWallet Redemption API** is a **Node.js Express** service that facilitates gift redemptions for teams based off their staff ID as validation. \
+Currently, ```main``` branch is the code that minimally satisifies the requirements for this assignment.
+Branch ```feat-3-test-deployment``` is my attempt at deploying the frontend and backend servers, and is currently a work in progress.

 - Each **staff_pass_id** is mapped to a **team_name**
 - Teams can **redeem only once** using any representative from that team.